German Shepherds are one of the most popular breeds in the United States. They are known for their intelligence, agility, loyalty, and beauty.

 You will need dog shampoo, towels, conditioners, or other products that might be needed depending on the type of hair coat your pup has (i.e., curly coats vs. straight) as well as brushes like slicker brush known for removing dead hair from an animal’s undercoat.
 You will also need a leash and harness for outdoor walks.

 The American Kennel Club recommends that you invest in an ID tag to put on your pup’s collar with your name, address, phone number, and any other information about where they should be returned if lost or found.

 If you live in a wooded area where dogs are likely to get lost, you can have a microchip implanted by a veterinarian.
 While 6 months might be considered too soon to be microchipped, it will come in handy later when the dog grows older so consider getting one done now!

-Many 6-month olds will crawl under fences or jump over them with ease so you’ll want to make sure your fence is high enough and well-secured for them not to escape!
-You can even invest in a wireless fence to keep them contained.
+Many puppies will crawl under fences or jump over them with ease so you’ll want to make sure your fence is high enough and well-secured for them not to escape!
+You can even invest in an invisible wireless fence to keep them contained.

 German Shepherds also enjoy the chance to explore their surroundings, but it is important that you always keep an eye on your pup while he/she does this.
 Getting lost isn’t very fun for anyone, except maybe for your pooch.

 6-Month-Old German Shepherd Dog Breeders- Are They Reputable?

 When buying a German shepherd puppy, you should first check with a licensed breeder.
 Make sure that you find a reputable fully-licensed breeder who has the time and space needed to care for GSD puppies.